Why RV Solar Charge Controller?

 Using a solar charge controller in an RV is such a practice of installing a solar energy generation system with the best possible efficiency.
 Not using a solar charge controller in a solar energy generation, transmission, storage, and consumption system may bring RV to an energy deficient condition.
 If a charge controller is not connected to charge the battery system getting solar energy from panels with the generation capacity of more than 20W, the battery pack may run dry or it may burn out depending on the charge available from solar panels and sun.

 What is RV Solar Charge Controller?

-If a Solar power system is installed on a recreational vehicle (RV), with generating capacity of 100 Watt from panels then it becomes kind of mandatory to have a solar charge controller installed to control the charging and discharging of the battery from the panels and the connected load.
+If a Solar power system is installed on a recreational vehicle (RV), with generating a capacity of 100 Watt from panels then it becomes a kind of mandatory to have a solar charge controller installed to control the charging and discharging of the battery from the panels and the connected load.
 Here charge controller is an essential part of the solar system generating electricity for the RV.

 It is also known as a charge regulator or battery regulator, a charge controller is an electronic device which regulates the flow of voltage and current in and out of battery.
 There are many technologies at present offered by many companies which term to call it as a charge controller.
 Mainly two technologies as MPPT (Maximum power point tracking) and PWM (Pulse width modulation) are established in the market.

 In an MPPT solar charge controller, the voltage and current from the solar panel are measured in real time and maximum power is supplied to batteries depending on its capacity.
 In PWM charge controllers, solid state gates and switches are used to supply constant direct current to the battery with varied input from solar panels.
 This technology is older, cheaper than MPPT and is used for fairly small solar generation systems.
 MPPT technology being more efficient in working with real-time tracking of voltage and current is generally in use as compared to PWM which being cheap and traditional not comparatively efficient.